sandialabs/IntervalAssignment/README.md

 4. min lex f(x) by adding linear combinations of N to x3, in downhill directions constrained by [lo,hi], to output x4. (can fail)
 Steps 1-4 are performed over (semi) independent subproblems and recombined for the global solution.

 The main source of non-robustness is finding linear combinations of N that point in downhill directions.
 The heuristic is based on Gaussian elimination to avoid uphill directions.
-We save uphill directions found in previous searches, so the search is not exhaustive.
+We save uphill directions found in previous searches, and the search is not exhaustive.
 This keeps running time low (sub-exponential) but can cause the algorithm to terminate with a sub-optimal solution, and possibly one that does not satisfy x in [lo,hi].

 == Why Use It?